Kong/docs.konghq.com/app/1.1.x/db-less-and-declarative-config.md

 ## Loading The Declarative Configuration File

-There are two ways to load a declarative configuartion into Kong: via `kong.conf` and via the Admin API.
+There are two ways to load a declarative configuration into Kong: via `kong.conf` and via the Admin API.

 To load a declarative configuration at Kong start-up, use the